Build an Exit Intent Lightbox on the Cart Page

 }

-Next, add CSS code to adjust the layout of individual components in the lightbox HTML content, such as the text and buttons, to match the overall theme of the site.
+10. Add as needed CSS code to adjust the layout of individual components in the lightbox HTML content, such as the text and buttons, to match the overall theme of your site.
+This sample code styles control the layout of the buttons, links, and text content added by the HTML.

 #mt-ltbx-content {